Mattylam/NAB_Datathon/README.md

 This repository contains our submission for the NAB Datathon, where our team, "Team GPT," secured 3rd place.

 ## Project Overview
-We did # NAB Datathon - Team GPT (3rd Place)

-## Introduction
-This repository contains our submission for the NAB Datathon, where our team, "Team GPT," secured 3rd place.

-## Project Overview
 Deriving insights about national waste management database.
 Clean and preprocess data and make sure its ready for analysis Identify potential correlations or dependencies in the data